Hardcoded (video game)

-Hardcoded is a point and click erotic dating simulator visual novel game developed and published by Ghosthug Games for Windows, macOS, and Linux.
+Hardcoded is an erotic dating simulator visual novel game developed and published by Ghosthug Games for Windows, macOS, and Linux.
 The game follows a droid named HC who runs away from her owners and joins the local trans community.

 Lead developer Kenzie Wintermelon was initially motivated to create Hardcoded to target the cisgender futanari fetish community, and to show them that becoming trans was an option for them.
-She and her codeveloper Trix Royal wanted to create a game that showed positive aspects of the transgender community.
+She and her codeveloper Trix wanted to create a game that showed positive aspects of the transgender community.
 Development on Hardcoded is ongoing and supported by Patreon donations.

 Hardcoded has been generally well-received, with critics remarking on its positive portrayal of the transgender community and its polished writing.

 Gameplay

 In Hardcoded, the player controls a droid, who goes by "Hard Coded" or HC for short, because her factory-made male deadname is "hardcoded" into her and she is not able to change it.
 HC ran away from her owners and joins the local trans community in Pira City at the beginning of the game.
 GelCorp, a massive corporation, is infecting everyone with pollution that makes everyone horny, and HC and her friends resolve to solve the mystery.

 The game uses point and click adventure controls, where the player clicks on objects and characters in the game to interact with them.
 HC is able to build relationships with characters in the game, and it follows dating simulator progression paths.
 The game includes numerous explicit sexual encounters with other characters throughout its progression.
 The player may earn coupons, a form of currency, through various tasks.
 Coupons may be used to buy clothing and furniture.